defl/videoprocessor/README.md

 **Renderer shows black screen - with valid input**

-- Are you sure you're capturing something which is outside of what the card can pass along?
+- Are you capturing something which is outside of what the card can pass along?
 For example 4k>30 with Blackmagic Recorder 4K mini will lead to this.
 - Did you set the correct output display modes in your renderer?
 Some renderers do refresh rate switching only correctly if you configure it.
 - HDCP protected stream will also have no output